 A demonym for Camden is Camdenite.

-For example: My friend has moved to the other side of the state, yet he still thinks of himself as a Camdenite.
+For example: My brother had to move because of his job, yet he still thinks of himself as a Camdenite.

 |<1>||If we encounter the name of what might be a community, our methodology is to add that name to our Gazetteer.
 For example, we might find a sentence like "He went north past Camden and then turned west".
 While Camden could be some kind of landmark, we think that it's more likely to be a community.
 We've added Camden as a placeholder with the hope that we'll be able to add more information in the future.|